-He cares about His harvest because He cares about people.
+The Lord cares about His harvest because He cares about people.
 He does not want any to perish, but that all would come to repentance (2 Peter 3:9).
 We must labor in any way we can to bring in the harvest.
 Eternal lives are at stake.
-God’s heart is toward His people, and His nature is one of love and grace: 8“The LORD is gracious and compassionate, slow to anger and rich in love.
+God’s heart is toward people, and His nature is one of love and grace: 8“The LORD is gracious and compassionate, slow to anger and rich in love.
 9The LORD is good to all; he has compassion on all he has made” (Psalm 145:8-9).

 The Context of the Parable

 Unless we look at the parable's context, we will not understand or interpret it correctly.
 As we have said before, the chapter divisions and the verse numbers were put in later and were not a part of the original text.
 In chapter twenty, the Parable of the Workers in the Vineyard carries on Jesus' discussion with the apostle Peter in chapter nineteen.
 Peter was shocked at the answer Jesus gave the rich young man when he asked the Lord what he still lacked.
 It started Peter wondering about rewards and what would be a fair reward for his giving up earthly things.